 This is probably one of the most common questions I get when it comes to business coaching.

 Frankly, no. You don’t need a degree to become a business coach.

 But, if you want to boost your credibility, earning coaching credentials from an accredited organization like the International Coaching Federation is a huge help.
 Based on ICF’s study, 83% of clients agree that accredited credentials are vital.
 And this drives 77% of coaches to get certified.

 So, you can get ICF-certified, but many successful coaches chose a different path and still became very successful.
 You can work with a certified coach for coach training and mentoring.
 Also, you can take up leadership courses and programs to develop your skills and build a world-class coaching career.

 How do I become a life and business coach?

 As I said, coaching is business.
 It’s not a nine-to-five job or a corporate profession.
-So aside from your passion and skill set for coaching, it’s important that you also know how to start, run, and manage your business.
+So aside from your passion and skill set for coaching, it’s important that you also know how to start, run, and manage your coaching business (click to learn more).
 Here are my tips on how to become a successful business coach.

 Set Up Your Coaching Business

 Before anything else, you have to choose an entity type for your business coaching practice.
 Here are your two options: